blockchainsllc/in3-docs/docs/getting_started.md

         if true, the request should include the codes of all accounts.
 Otherwise, only the codehash is returned.
 In this case, the client may ask by calling eth_getCode() afterward.

     --maxCodeCache
-        max number of bytes used to cache the code in memory
+        max number of bytes used to cache the code in memory.

     --maxBlockCache
-        max number of blocks cached in memory
+        max number of blocks cached in memory.

     --proof
         'none' for no verification, 'standard' for verifying all important fields, and 'full' for verifying all fields even if this means a high payload.

     --signatureCount
-        number of signatures requested
+        number of signatures requested.

     --finality
         percenage of validator-signed blockheaders; this is used for PoA (Aura).